jmayeur/i-guess-that-works/content/posts/05-2026/superish-ic.md

 draft = false
 +++

 I don't have a ton to add to the current spurge of Super-IC content.
 I have always been a bit dubious of the long term value of the 10x engineer.
-That type of mindest is critical in the world of the startup, but I have thoughts-and-feelings about how it plays in larger enterprises.
+That type of mindset is critical in the world of the startup, but I have thoughts-and-feelings about how it plays in larger enterprises.

 Instead I'm curious to know what actually makes most of us better.
 We all have days or hours where we are in a flow state - fully in go mode.
 Moments where we deliver more measurable value; more fully grasp the problem we are trying to address; where the churn is low and the output is high.